Pig Latin: In other languages

 Similarly, the French argot verlan, in which the order of the syllables within a word is inverted (e.g. jourbon for bonjour), is also widely used.
 The term "verlan" is an autological example of the process it describes, derived from inverting the syllables of l'envers, meaning "reverse".
 Documented initially in the 19th century, Verlan was used as a coded language by criminals in effort to conceal illicit activities from others, including police.
 Over time, particularly in the late 20th century, its use has proliferated in suburban areas predominantly inhabited by migrant workers.
 Verlan has served as a language bridge between many of these diverse communities, and its popularity encouraged its spread into advertising, film scripts, French rap and hip-hop music, media, and some French dictionaries.
 In some cases, Verlanned words have even supplanted their original forms.

+One pig latin variant in Sinhala language is ගොං බාසාව where adults would use in front of children when they are talking grown-up stuff.
+The rule is to add ංගො after the first letter of the word.
+Examples include බංගොල්ලා for බල්ලා and ගොංගොං for ගොං.
+An alternative way to look at the rule is to prefix any word with ගොං which means stupid in Sinhala and then swap places the first letter of the word to encode with ගො.
+Usage of this has been observed in the west coast of Sri Lanka.
+Although the rule is very simple, two well seasoned adults talking in ගොං බාසාව can confuse children.
+Those children who inevitably get used to this would get the bragging rights and this becomes part of their coming of age story.